cksource/ckeditor-cs-on-premises-infrastructure/kubernetes/helm/README.md

 Kubernetes cluster.

 **Note**: This script uses Helm.
-If you haven't worked with it before, we highly recommend to get familiar with it first: https://helm.sh/docs/intro/quickstart/
+If you haven't worked with it before, we highly recommend getting familiar with it first: https://helm.sh/docs/intro/quickstart/

 ## List of charts